Pet-nup? A lot of people are making sure they can keep their pet after a breakup

 As well as this, one in 20 people already have an actual 'pet-nup' - a written agreement stating that they get to keep the pet even if the relationship ends.

-A 33-year-old woman who calls herself 'Hannah' is currently arguing with her ex-partner over the ownership of their dog, Basil.
+Earlier this year, a 33-year-old woman who calls herself 'Hannah' was arguing with her ex-partner over the ownership of their dog, Basil.

-The London based dog owner says that originally, she and her ex agreed that the dog would be hers if they ever split up.
+The London based dog owner said that originally, she and her ex agreed that the dog would be hers if they ever split up.

 However, things have unfortunately not gone to plan.